valik94/CovidCentral/README.md

 # Covid-Central
 Covid-Central

+**Project Description**

+**Project title:**  Covid CENTRAL

+**Problem solved**: Decentralized nature of COVID-19 services.
+Currently, services (tests/vaccination/PPE) are offered on different website making it difficult to navigate, inconvenient and time consuming.
+Our value proposition aggregate different websites/services on one Covid central platform allowing the user find easier and faster the service desired.

+**Target audience:** Canadian adults that are looking for Covid-19 services near by their home/location.

+NavBar: Carrousel  (Bootstrap)

+FONT: Questrial /

 ## User Stories
 1. User should be able to visit webpage and see latest covid19 data
 2. User is prompted to choose 1 of 2 categories (vaccinations or testings)